College of Letters and Science Standing Committees 2021-2022

 Agendas and Minutes for COLS Committee meetings should be sent to email@example.com.

 Note: Chairs are elected at the first meeting in Fall.

 *- Committee Chair

-The College of Letters and Science Equity, Diversity, and Inclusive Climate (EDIC) Committee is formed in response to the results of the Campus Climate Survey and the Equity Scorecard.
-The EDIC Committee brings together faculty, academic staff, students, and classified staff who have demonstrated previous involvement and continued commitment to equity, diversity, and creation of an inclusive climate.
+The College of Letters and Science Equity, Diversity, and Inclusive Climate (EDIC) Committee was formed in response to the results of the Campus Climate Survey and the Equity Scorecard.
+EDIC provides leadership, education, and advocacy that will cultivate an equitable, inclusive, diverse, and supportive climate for people traditionally marginalized from and within the campus community.

 |Equity, Diversity, and Inclusive Climate||2021-2022|

 |Beth Johnson||Geology||Faculty (FOX)|

 |Jordan Landry||English and CETL||Faculty|